 Believe it or not, when you listen to music, your body unconsciously responds.
 While studying heart patients confined to their beds, for instance, researchers found that just 30 minutes of music produced slower heart rates.

-Research shows that when listening to music, the patients can alleviate anxiety, increase comfort and promote relaxation.
+Research shows that when listening to music, patients can alleviate anxiety, increase comfort and promote relaxation.
 All of this promotes positive heart health.

 Listening to music can alter your breath rate, your heart rate, and your blood pressure, depending on the music’s intensity and tempo, Scientists say.